ElusiveGhosting/FinanceAPI/README.md

 This is API built using Flask-Restful library with cloud-based MongoDB backend for data storage.
 It supports CRUD( Create Read Update Delete) for users and their financial data for easy management of individual finances.

+UI is currently not added as it's API backend infrastructure alone.
+API can be integrated to frontend using requests sent to API behind the scenes and serving the response data.

 # Setup